Northeast Consortium → The Choice Process → Choice Process in Detail

 Students who reside outside the NEC, but attend an NEC middle school, may participate in the high school Choice process during Round 2.
 These students also are assured of attending a Consortium high school; however, they have no guarantee of admittance to a specific high school, because they do not reside within a base area of one of the high schools.
 Choice forms for NEC residents are processed in the first round, and Choice forms for out-of-Consortium students are processed in the second round of the student assignment process, after students residing in the Consortium have been provided with their high school assignments.
 Students who are new residents to the Consortium and those from Round 1 who did not get their first choice may also participate in Round 2.

-Any Grade 8 Montgomery County student may apply to the following application programs: The Montgomery Blair High School Math/Science/Computer Science magnet program (available to students from selected geographic locations), The Albert Einstein High School Visual Arts Center and the Richard Montgomery International Baccalaureate (IB) magnet programs.
+Any Grade 8 Montgomery County student may apply to the following criteria based application programs: The Montgomery Blair High School Math/Science/Computer Science magnet program (available to students from selected geographic locations), The Albert Einstein High School Visual Arts Center, the Richard Montgomery International Baccalaureate (IB) magnet program and the Poolesville HS Global Ecology program.
 These programs are available countywide, admit students based on applications, not through the Consortium choice process.
 Students from the Northeast Consortium may apply to these programs, but must meet the admission requirements to be accepted.
 These programs begin in Grade 9.

 In February, students in Grades 9, 10, or 11 who wish to request a different NEC high school for the following school year may submit a Change of Choice request form.
 Change of Choice request forms become available in mid January at all three NEC high school counseling offices.
 The Change of Choice process considers a variety of factors when reassigning students to schools.
 These factors include school enrollment, the number of available seats, socioeconomic status, and impact of proposed assignments on gender.
 During the Change of Choice process, students who are requesting their base consortium high school or requesting a consortium high school to join an older or same age sibling are guaranteed assignment.
 If a Change of Choice request is denied, the parent may appeal the decision in writing.